kalilinux-exp/kalilinux-exp/README.md

 # Hey, I'm Kali!

-I'm a high school researcher based in FL, focused on main topis of of **cybersecurity and artificial intelligence**.
-I build tools that can help solve atual security problems — starting with phishing, one of the most widespread and underestimated threats in digital communication.
+I'm a high school researcher based in FL, focused on the main topics of **cybersecurity and artificial intelligence**.
+I build tools that can help solve actual security problems — starting with phishing, one of the most widespread and underestimated threats in digital communication.
+I'm also into Hackathons, I do them for experience or just to learn along the way.
+Typically, I run solo.

 ---